cuogne/expressjs_sqlserver/README.md

 ...
 ```

-4. run postgresql, run script sql in `src/database/script.sql` to create sample database and table with data.
+4. create a database name with name is same as in .env before runnning postgresql, run script sql in `src/database/script.sql` to create sample database and table with data.

 Read more: [guide](/POSTGRESQL_VSCODE_GUIDE.md)